 ✔ Cost transparency - brings a customer one step closer to placing an order

 Direct selling might also allow you to build a database of potential customers.
 Believe it or not, people sometimes feel uncomfortable asking about prices for services if they aren’t listed.
+For example they want to know if their wedding budget is enough to cover your services?
 What can end up happening in this case is that a potential customer will just leave your page and continue along their search without providing you with any contact info.
 If you give potential customers a tools to calculate the price of your services, you're not only giving them cost transparency, but you’re also bringing them one step closer to placing an order or contacting you about further questions they may have.

 ✔ Collect potential sales leads